 Ideally, the OEM will have provided their assembly partner with a populated printed circuit assembly.
 If one isn't provided, then the NPI engineer may request one for use during the set-up process.

 The NPI engineer will attach thermocouples to multiple locations across the sample board.
-These should be attached to a range of components with varying degrees of heat dissipation - i.e. a transformer, Ball Grid Array (BGA) and passive devices.
+Accurate placement of thermocouples on the PCB is vital for obtaining a representative thermal profile.
+These should be attached to a range of components with varying degrees of heat dissipation, such as a transformer, Ball Grid Array (BGA) and passive devices.

-Dependent on the size of the PCBA, it is recommended that between three and six thermocouples are attached and it's critical they are connected properly.
+Depending on the size of the PCBA, it is recommended that between three and six thermocouples be attached to critical components and solder joints.
+They must be connected properly to monitor temperatures effectively.

-• An adhesive, such as Chipbonder, ensuring residual glue is not found between mating surfaces
+An adhesive, such as Chipbonder epoxy, to ensure residual glue is not found between mating surfaces.

 Special attention should be given to BGAs.
-For the best results, a thermocouple should be placed underneath the device which makes direct contact with the terminations and enabling a small hole to be drilled through the underside of the board.
-But this can be a destructive process so will require a sample PCBA from the outset.
+For the best results, a thermocouple should be placed underneath the device, which makes direct contact with the terminations and enables a small hole to be drilled through the underside of the board.
+However, this can be a destructive process, so it will require a sample PCBA from the outset.

 The PCBA will then be run through the reflow oven with thermocouples attached to a data logger.
 It's important that that the data logger is positioned correctly so that it doesn't affect the movement of the PCBA through the oven.